 It’s good to point out here that highly sensitive children do not generally have a processing disorder or any other issue that could be considered a “diagnosis” (although you can always speak to your physician about concerns).
 High sensitivity, as described above, is just a temperamental tendency.
 Some kids might show more of one of these qualities than others but these are the general types of tendencies that researchers have seen.

 Want to learn more about temperament and how it influences your child’s behavior?
-Start with my e-book (newly expanded!): Understanding Your Child’s Temperament
+Start with my NEW temperament toolkit for parents and educators: Tuning into Temperament

 Why Not to “Toughen Him Up”

 All temperamental tendencies come with their own challenges and opportunities and a highly sensitive temperament is no different.
 However, highly sensitive boys, in particular, may experience challenges due to our cultural understanding of gender roles.
 Traditional gender roles would have us believe that men (and boys) don’t experience emotions like sadness or empathy.
 Society tells boys to be strong and powerful which is often code for “angry” or “aggressive.”
 Boys who cry easily, who are attuned to others’ emotions, or overstimulated easily are unfortunately often misunderstood in our culture.

 Many observers (or family members) of those raising sensitive boys will often chide their parent to “toughen him up.”
 After understanding the research on highly sensitive children, I think it’s clear to see why “toughening him up” is neither a prudent or possible choice.